MinaProtocol/mina/rfcs/0019-storing-client-data.md

 Since a node can go offline, it can miss gossipped objects.
 If this happens, a client would be interested in manually adding these objects into the client storage system.
 This storage system has the flexibility to do this.

-For adding arbitrary transactions, the client could simply add it to the `transactions` database with `is_manually_added=true`.
-We can also include the previous receipt chain hashes involving that transaction and use these components and add them to the `receipt_chain` database.
+For adding arbitrary transactions, the client could add it to the `transactions` database or add it to the `transaction_pool`.
+When we add a transaction that is greater than the nonce of the sender on the best_tip of the `transition_frontier`, the daemon can process it and add it to the `transaction_pool`.
+Otherwise, it would be manually added to the database.
+When we have to manually add the transaction into the `transaction` database, we can also include the previous receipt chain hashes involving that transaction and use these components and add them to the `receipt_chain` database.
 The user can add arbitrary blocks along with their transactions into the `blocks_to_transactions` table, `block` and `transactions` database.

 When we add a block whose block length is greater than root length, the block will be added through the `transition_frontier_controller`.
 Namely, the block will be added to the `network_transition_writer` pipe in `Coda_networking.ml`.

 <a id="bootstrap"></a>

 ### Running Bootstrap

 If a client is offline for long time and they have to bootstrap, then they would not have a `transition_frontier`.
 Therefore, all the transitions in the `transition_frontier` would have their `consensus_status` be considered to `UNKNOWN`.
-Also, the transactions would not be in an `transaction_pool` anymore, so all the transaction's in `User_command.mem` would be `false`.

 ## Data Flow